jason-chao/memespector-gui/README.md

 #### Select the convolutional neural network (only if necessary)

-The open source models are made available by machine learning library [Keras](https://keras.io/api/applications/).
-These models were trained on [ImageNet database](https://www.image-net.org/) .
-Just leave the default settings unchanged unless you want to study these models.
+The open source models are made available by machine learning library [Keras](https://keras.io/).
+These models were trained on the [ImageNet database](https://www.image-net.org/).
+Just leave the default option unchanged unless you want to study these models.
 The differences between them are in the construction of convolutional neural networks.
 If interested in the details, see [here](https://keras.io/api/applications/).

 ![screenshot](doc/res/gui-os-model-selection.jpg)